 - Reporting issues for larger companies (including Payment Practices and Performance (new for October 2017), Gender Pay Gap (April 2018) and the Modern Slavery Act 2015 (new guidance))

 - The Market Abuse Regulation, including the insider dealing and other offences under it and the rules it lays down for market dealings by directors and other senior managers of listed and AIM companies

 - Corporate crimes (including offences under the Bribery Act 2010 and Deferred Prosecution Agreements, health and safety, corporate manslaughter and the new corporate crime of failing to prevent the facilitation of tax evasion)

-- Corporate governance of listed and AIM companies (changes proposed to the Code of Corporate Governance, the Financial Reporting Council’s new Culture Project, gender and ethnic diversity recommendations)
+- Corporate governance of listed and AIM companies (changes proposed to the Code of Corporate Governance, changes proposed to the AIM Rules, the Financial Reporting Council’s Culture Project, gender and ethnic diversity recommendations)

 - Other recent developments in law, regulation and practice